-When you pay GC Services, you’re pleading guilty to the underlying traffic ticket as well as the VC 40508 failure to appear charge.
-This can result in marring your DMV record and your criminal record.
+When you pay GC Services, you’re pleading guilty to the underlying traffic ticket as well as the failure to appear charge.
+This can result in marring your DMV record, as well as your criminal record (discussed below).

 You May Receive Harmful DMV Points

 A moving violation refers to any traffic ticket for which a conviction would result in 1 or more “points” on your DMV record.

 When the traffic ticket was a moving violation (such as speeding, running a stop sign or red light, etc.), a point will go on your DMV record which can increase your insurance rates drastically, in some cases doubling it.